BBC East Midlands Today

-East Midlands Today is the BBC's regional television news programme for the East Midlands.
+BBC East Midlands Today is the BBC's regional television news programme for the East Midlands.

-The programme is broadcast on BBC One from studios at the BBC's East Midlands broadcasting centre in Nottingham, also home to Radio Nottingham.
+The programme is broadcast on BBC One from studios at the BBC's East Midlands broadcasting centre in Nottingham with district newsrooms based in Derby and Leicester.
 The main transmitter for the programme is Waltham near Melton Mowbray in Leicestershire.

 The programme can be watched in any part of the UK (and Europe) from Astra 1N on Freesat channel 952 and Sky channel 960.
 The latest edition of BBC East Midlands Today is also available to watch on the BBC iPlayer.